 - You will be notified by the Department of Education via email within 3-5 days that your Student Aid Report (SAR) is ready for review and has been forwarded to the school of your choice.
 If your SAR has errors, correct them online using your FSA ID.

 - STEP 4 - Complete Your File if Additional Documentation is Required

 - While processing your FAFSA, additional application requirements may be requested to complete your file in a process called verification.
-You will be notified via email if your file is incomplete, but it is also recommended that you monitor your status online at myUH self-service account.
-The priority deadline to submit all documents is April 1.
+You will be notified via email if your file is incomplete, but it is also recommended that you monitor your status online via our new ProVerifier+ verification tool located in AccessUH or your myUH self-service account To Do List.

 - STEP 5 - Check Your Status

 - In order to be eligible for federal funding, you MUST be a fully admitted degree-seeking student.
 Check your status online at myUH self-service account.